sabarevasan/team_project/docs/proposals/stumac-dataset-problem-proposal.md

 It would give us a bit more work, but with a better story<sup>*</sup> and being probably closer to real world data.
 That said, I'm terrible at balancing data.

+**EDIT** 2024/08/06: @olgayakushenko also found a [similar data set](https://www.kaggle.com/datasets/muhammadehsan000/credit-card-transaction-records-dataset), but with better feature/column naming:

+The tradeoff is that this dataset is also unbalanced, and would require the same balancing work as the second (and older) dataset mentioned above.

 In short, yes, I'm suggesting one of two datasets.
 They're mostly the same.

 # Answering the guiding questions